nsncowan/work-life-planner/PROJECT_NOTES.md

 - dragging a tb to the 'day' template will create a copy of the timeblock and add it to the 'assigned' state
 - 'assigned' will also have a date property, which will read whichever date is displayed in the component
 - 'assigned' will also have a 'timeslot' property.
 MAYBE this means we don't necessarily need to worry about re-ordering, but we can just worry about matching the 'timeslot' property of the timeblock to an equivalent timeslot id of the space in the receiving timetable section.

+## Error Notes
+- Error: Cannot read properties of undefined (reading 'map')
+  - Cause: the `droppableId` was not matching the `droppableId` mentioned in the function being called for the drag and drop action.
+    - I was dragging and dropping in `<Droppable droppableId='1234' key='1234'>`.
+      BUT the condition in the function was `if(source.droppableId === 'timeTable' && destination.droppableId === 'timeTable')`

+- Error: ReferenceError: Cannot access 'dayColumns' before initialization

 ## dnd